 Alright, there’s our roundup.
 If this post has been helpful, make sure to send it along to a workout buddy that’s also experiencing bladder leaks.
 Sharing is caring.

 If you’re ready to tell your bladder who’s boss, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.